Guide to Proper Flatbed Load Securement

 2. Understand Weight Distribution

-Understand how the weight distribution and dimensions of a flatbed trailer affect each other.
-These factors need to work together for the stability of the cargo on the flatbed.
-When the standard freight weight that can be supported is around 48,000 pounds, calculating weight is a key step in load securement.
+Understand how a flatbed trailer’s weight distribution and dimensions affect each other.
+These factors need to work together to stabilize the cargo on the flatbed.
+When the standard freight weight that can be supported is around 48,000 pounds, calculating the weight is a key step in load securement.
 Based on the placement of cargo, it will need to be distributed evenly and secured with the correct equipment FMCSA requires.

 3. Choose the Correct Type of Equipment

 The correct securement device is mostly determined by the cargo.
-When your rig is moving, chain and binders, straps, load bars keep freight secure in position.
+Chain and binders, straps, and load bars keep freight secure when your rig moves.
 For example, straps are a better alternative for softer materials such as lumber or plastic piping.
 They are easily damaged and should be thoroughly checked before each usage.

 This is why you can’t assume all is fine.
-Making sure everything is still anchored after every 50 miles you drive is a good practice to add to your routine.
+Ensuring everything is still anchored after every 50 miles you drive is a good practice to add to your routine.

 4. Secure the Load